Dakota Johnson Shows Skin In A Teenie Bikini At The Beach With Chris Martin

 The snaps also follow recent reports claiming that Martin and Johnson had broken up just over a year and a half after they were spotted together for the first time in January 2018.

-The Sun claimed in June that Dakota and Chris had “gone their separate ways,” though the latest snaps of the duo hitting the beach together appear to suggest that their romance is in fact still on shortly after E!
+The Sun claimed in June that Dakota and Chris had “gone their separate ways,” though the latest snaps of the duo hitting the beach together appear to suggest that their romance is, in fact, still on, shortly after E!
 News claimed that they had reconciled following a short split.

 Though they’ve been spotted out and about together multiple times since they were first linked at the start of last year, both have always played coy about their relationship.